AlexLudwigITDienstleistungen/fritzbox_certification_update/README.md

 ### Error control
-IF any error occurs it will be pasted to the console.
+IF any error occurs it will be pasted to the logfile of console if there was no logfile given.